jdx/mise/README.md

 Examples:
   $ rtx uninstall nodejs
 ```
 ### `rtx plugins update`

 ```
-updates a plugin to the latest version
+Updates a plugin to the latest version

 note: this updates the plugin itself, not the runtime versions